Semiclassical regularization of Vlasov equations and wavepackets for nonlinear Schr\"odinger equations: Wigner measures and the new functional framework

 where of course

 Thus the set $\{ W^\e[\psi^\e]\}_\e$ is uniformly bounded in the dual of $\mathcal{A}$, $\mathcal{A}'$, and hence weak-$*$ compact by virtue of the Banach-Alaoglou Theorem.
 By extracting a subsequence in $\e$ if necessary, the WM $W^0$ is now well defined.
 It is known that $W^0$ is in fact a non-negative finite measure \cite{LP}, hence the term Wigner measure is justified.
-Some analytical fine print is recalled in Corollary \ref{cor:meaningWM}.

-So the sesquilinear structure of the WT generates in a clear way the algebra $\mathcal{A}$, which has been widely used since the seminal work \cite{LP}.
-However there don't seem to be enough regularity properties of the Wigner equation with respect to $\mathcal{A}$-based spaces.

-This has stifled attempts at working with non-smooth and non-linear problems for a long time.
-The Wiener-Sobolev spaces of test functions $A^s(\R^{2n})$ that we introduce in Definition \ref{def:new0001} have the advantage of being consistent with $\mathcal{A}$ (see Lemma \ref{lm:AandclaA}, Theorem \ref{thrm:WMA_1}) while at the same time supporting richer machinery to do asymptotics with (see Theorem \ref{thrm:Tregii}).
-Thus, we are able to derive norm approximations of the Wigner measure